Pragati17M/k8s-application-deployment-aws-eks-ecr/README.md

 # Kubernetes Application Deployment with AWS EKS and ECR

+# Deploy a Full Website on Azure Ubuntu VM

 This project demonstrates the deployment of a .NET 7 application on Kubernetes using AWS Elastic Kubernetes Service (EKS) and Docker.
 Follow the steps below to clone the repository, build and run the application, and deploy it to AWS.

 ## Prerequisites